bnwlkr/Eratosthenes/README.md

 `cogo` initializes coroutines, and `coto` passes control between them.

+<h2>Array-based Subroutine Sieve</h2>

 I started by implementing a subroutine (normal function calls) version of the sieve to familiarize myself with how it works and to make comparisons with the coroutine version.

-<h2>sieve_sub</h2>

 ```
 void filter(char ** primes, int p, int n) {